-- Although such schemes may attract highly motivated personnel, their enthusiasm is likely to be mitigated by the stresses of implementation and learning the job.
-The findings of this study suggest that it took at least ten months for the midwives to settle into the new style of work and possibly considerably longer to become truly proficient at working this way. - 2) The initial midwives acted as 'change agents', and were likely to move on.
+- 1. Although such schemes may attract highly motivated personnel, their enthusiasm is likely to be mitigated by the stresses of implementation and learning the job.
+The findings of this study suggest that it took at least ten months for the midwives to settle into the new style of work and possibly considerably longer to become truly proficient at working this way. - 2.
+The initial midwives act as 'change agents' and might move on once the initial challenge diminishes, as detailed earlier in this chapter.
 A study of the subsequent practitioners offers a sounder basis from which to draw conclusions.
-This point is verified by a comparison of the first and second evaluations undertaken on this caseload project which indicate positive changes with continuity and, in some areas, improvements increasing over time (Page et al, 2001; Beake et al, 2001). - 3) An assumption should not be drawn that the qualities of the midwife bear no relation to the quality of her working conditions and expectations.
-Organisational features clearly enhance or constrain personal characteristics.
+This point is verified by a comparison of the first and second evaluations undertaken on this caseload project; positive changes with continuity and, in some areas, improvements increasing over time were indicated (Page et al 2001; Beake et al 2001). - 3.
+An assumption should not be drawn that the qualities of the midwife bear no relation to the quality of her working conditions and expectations.
+This ethnography has indicated how organisational features enhance or constrain personal characteristics (see Chapters Ten, Eleven and Twelve).
 This study found that dedicated and committed midwives were contemplating leaving midwifery rather than staying in the conventional service, which they considered unacceptable.
-The model should be considered successful if such midwives are retained within the profession because of it.
+The model should be considered successful if it enables such midwives to be retained within the profession.